 considerably beyond anything Joseph Smith would have been likely to create out of his own imagination.
 It is not simply the Book of Mormon’s precise portrayal of irregular warfare that is foreign to Joseph and his environment.
 Its realistic and wholly unromantic military narratives do not, it seems clear to me, come from the mind of that Joseph Smith, who, while he abhorred actual battle, loved parades and military pageantry, relished his commission as Lieutenant-General of the Nauvoo Legion, and, uniformed in elegant blue and gold, liked nothing better than to review the troops while mounted on his black stallion, Charlie.– Daniel C. Peterson, “The Gadianton Robbers as Guerrilla Warriors,” in Warfare in the Book of Mormon, ed.
 Stephen D. Ricks and William J. Hamblin (Salt Lake City and Provo, UT: Deseret Book and FARMS, 1990), 146–173.

-Where was Joseph Smith learning information like this if he didn’t like reading?
+Where was Joseph Smith learning information like this if he was “less inclined to the perusal of books” than others in his family?